 Primary Years Programme (IBPYP)

 Kingston International School is the first school in Hong Kong authorized to offer the International Baccalaureate Organization - Primary Years Programme.
 This programme was specially developed for children ages three to twelve years.
 It is an inquiry-based approach to learning that is truly international in its outlook.
+Children participate in six "Units of Inquiry" per academic year.

 The Primary Years Programme concentrates on developing the whole child and values a healthy body as well as a healthy mind.